-It is recommended that you set the permissions for the installation directory to prevent other users from writing to it.
+Arm recommends that you set the permissions for the installation directory to prevent other users from writing to it.
 This is typically achieved with the chmod command.
 For example, chmod go-w <dest_dir>.

 Open the tools directly from the Arm Performance Studio directory in your Applications directory.